We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They also don’t roll down, unlike some higher waisted options.
 Reviewers particularly liked the thickness of the fabric, remarking that they offered comfortable support without feeling binding.

-Say it with me, C-section moms: Don’t touch the scar!
-The best advice given to moms contending with a sensitive incision area is to go high or go low with your underwear cut.
+Say it with me, cesarean delivery parents: Don’t touch the scar!
+The best advice given to new parents contending with a sensitive incision area is to go high or go low with your underwear cut.

 However, depending on the location of your scar, most low rise underwear still end up not being low enough, and some high rise undies can roll down or irritate sensitive skin.
 These tried-and-true options are scar-friendly.

 Frida Mom has been at the forefront of advocating for women in their postpartum recovery, with a commercial that realistically shows the difficulties of life “down there” in the early weeks of baby life.

 These underwear are step 2 of 5 in their postpartum recovery plan, which involves other products meant to make self-care easier.
 Basically these are the more comfortable version of the hospital mesh panties, with a higher rise and better fabric blend (microfiber and spandex).